-Many years later, sadly not in Europe and missing the Italian language, I often prepare a Whole Fish Baked in Sea Salt when we are entertaining with friends.
+I often prepare a whole fish in sea salt when we entertain friends.
 This is a dish that is surprisingly easy to prepare despite its dramatic presentation.
 The entire fish is encased in sea salt, baked in the oven and presented whole at the table.
 Its hardened crust of sea salt and egg white is cracked open to reveal a succulent, steaming and aromatic fish.
 Have your fishmonger clean and descale the fish when you purchase it.
-The fish can be baked simply as is, or stuffed with a combination of lemon slices, garlic and fennel fronds.
-Serve the fillets drizzled with good quality extra-virgin olive oil and a squeeze of fresh lemon.
+The fish can be baked simply as is, or stuffed with a combination of lemon slices, garlic, and fennel fronds.
+Serve the fillets drizzled with your best extra-virgin olive oil and a squeeze of fresh lemon.
+It’s also a good time to break out the special sea salt flakes or fleur de sel that you may be saving for a special occasion.

 Whole Fish Baked in Sea Salt – Pesce al Sale